 Can I Freeze It?

 Yes you can!
 It freezes well for up to 4 months and you can reheat it in the microwave or on the stovetop.
+This lamb ragu makes excellent leftovers because the flavor is even better the next day!

-How to Serve Lamb Ragu
+What to Serve With Lamb Ragu

 Lamb ragu is delicious over any type of pasta.
 Spaghetti, rigatoni, penne, gnocchi, you name it.
 While I’m partial to pasta for this ragu, you can also serve it with rice or potatoes.
 For a low carb option spiralized zucchini noodles are great.